snavjot1144-nav/Induction-/README.md

 DAY 5
 Time: 10:30 A.M. onward
 The day started with our BEEE (Basic Electrical and Electronics Engineering) class at 10:30 A.M., conducted by Prof. Harminder Kaur.
 She took our introductions and gave us a general idea of the subject.
 Then at 11:30 A.M., we had our Chemistry class with Prof. Mandeep Kaur.
 She gave us insights about what our college journey would look like and also touched upon a few basic chemistry concepts.
 After lunch, at 2:00 P.M., we were called to the TCC Sem Hall for ID card formalities.
 We had to submit our details and get a live photo clicked which would be used for our college ID cards.

+DAY 6
+Time: 9:30 A.M. onward
+The day began with our Chemistry Lecture at 9:30 A.M. in our classroom, where Prof. Mandeep Kaur continued teaching us the basics of the subject.
+After that, at 10:30 A.M., we had a Maths Lecture by Prof. Gagandeep Kaur, where we were introduced to foundational mathematical concepts.
+At 11:30 A.M., we had a break before heading to the Auditorium sessions.
+Then at 1:30 P.M., a elderly member of Nankana Sahib Trust praised our college.
+Lastly, from 2:30 to 4:00 P.M., we attended a session by Dr. Lakhvir Singh Khana, where we discussed career management and leadership qualities essential for engineering students.
+We were told about NPTEL's online courses and how they could be helpful in our future.